constructive-news/squirrelnews/README.md

 # squirrelnews
-Squirrel News App Monorepo contains all custom source code to use in the application.
+Squirrel News App ulti-project repository contains all custom source code to use in the application.

 ## Frontend